By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 All F’s are hard to get.
 Consistent repeated failure is harder than you think.

-Every semester we who are teaching, have to put together a syllabus which describes the things the class will cover, what you have to do to get a particular grade and the other things you need to know.
+Every semester we who are teaching, have to put together a syllabus that describes the things the class will cover, what you have to do to get a particular grade, and the other things you need to know.

 Wouldn’t it be nice if the rest of life came with that sort of clear directions?